 The tools have changed, but the work of roasting and grinding fermented cacao beans, and mixing them with water to create a vitalizing food is a practice that goes back to early Mesoamerican civilizations.
 The Aztecs prepared chocolate by pouring the drink high up from one vessel to another, raising the foam of the beverage that was so prized for them.

-For thousands of years, chocolate had been sipped, not eaten, since that Mexican Indian first turned cocoa beans into "the food of the gods."
+For thousands of years, chocolate had been sipped, not eaten, since that Mexican Indian first turned cacao beans into "the food of the gods".

 DID YOU KNOW?